4/12/06 Philistia Triumph thou because of me. An explanation of Psalm 60.8.

 18.19 And it shall come to pass, that whosoever will not hearken unto my words which he shall speak in my name, I will require it of him.

 All the Words of the Torah were put in writing, as a Contract which was sealed between God and Israel.
-After having received the Ten Commandments, for instance, a formal ceremony occurred where the Children of Israel and their elders, awaiting below Mt.
+After having received the Ten Commandments, for instance, a formal ceremony occurred where the Children of Israel and their elders, waiting below Mt.
 Sinai, sealed the Covenant between themselves and God:

 Deut.
 5.27 Go thou near, and hear all that the LORD our God shall say: and speak thou unto us all that the LORD our God shall speak unto thee; and we will hear it, and do it.